citp/privacy-policy-historical/p/ph/phy/physicsworld.com.md

-> *The following text is extracted and transformed from the physicsworld.com privacy policy that was archived on 2018-10-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181030193204id_/http%3A//ioppublishing.org/legal-statements/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the physicsworld.com privacy policy that was archived on 2019-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190623192042id_/http%3A//ioppublishing.org/legal-statements/privacy-policy) for the most accurate reproduction.*

-# Privacy and cookies - iopppublishing
+# Privacy and cookies - IOP Publishing

 ## Who we are